Hebrew Wordplays in the Book of Mormon Text: Possible Evidence of Ancient Origins

 A related wordplay or metonymy involves the name Zeezrom.
 A more detailed discussion of the name Zeezrom was is provided by Stephen D. Ricks at MormonInterpreter.com, along with a discussion of Jershon.

 In Part 1 of Book of Mormon Evidences, I point to the apparent wordplay on the name Nahom, which can fit the mourning and murmuring described at the place.
-There is also a possible Hebraic wordplay involving the place name Sebus in Alma.
+There is also a possible Hebraic wordplay involving the place name Sebus in Alma (see p.
+3 of the PDF).

 Further, there may be a sophisticated Hebrew wordplay in Lehi’s vision.
-See “A Temple Gone Dark: An Important New Slant on the Themes of Nephi’s Vision and Lehi’s Dream” at Mormanity and also at the Nauvoo Times.
+See “A Temple Gone Dark: An Important New Slant on the Themes of Nephi’s Vision and Lehi’s Dream” at Mormanity.

 Another possible wordplay is at the center of a chiasmus discussed on my page on chiasmus in the Book of Mormon.